BS 5837 Tree Survey in Buckinghamshire

 FAQ - Tree Surveys for Planning in Buckinghamshire

-When should a BS5837 tree survey be commissioned in Buckinghamshire?
+Why might a BS 5837 tree survey be needed for planning in Buckinghamshire?